niemasd/PRJCA008874-Analysis/README.md

-This repository contains a (re-)analysis of SARS-CoV-2 FASTQs from [PRJCA008874](https://ngdc.cncb.ac.cn/bioproject/browse/PRJCA008874) using the [SARS-CoV-2 analysis pipeline developed for UC San Diego's Return to Learn program](https://github.com/ucsd-ccbb/C-VIEW).
+This repository contains a (re-)analysis of SARS-CoV-2 FASTQs from [PRJCA008874](https://ngdc.cncb.ac.cn/bioproject/browse/PRJCA008874) using the SARS-CoV-2 analysis pipeline developed for UC San Diego's Return to Learn program ([C-VIEW](https://github.com/ucsd-ccbb/C-VIEW)).

 # 0: Input Data
 The FASTQ files from [PRJCA008874](https://ngdc.cncb.ac.cn/bioproject/browse/PRJCA008874) can be found here: